Canals, Vineyards & Castles with Paris

 Please enter the children's ages.

-Enter your details below if you would like to be notified when 2019 dates and prices are available for Canals, Vineyards and Paris.
+Enter your details below if you would like to be notified when 2020 dates and prices are available for Canals, Vineyards & Castles with Paris.

 Prices are land-only, per person based on double occupancy.
-Port Charges of $168 for 2017 & 2018 sailings.
-Ships vary based on date of sailing.
+The port charges are $182 per person not included in price.
 Pre and post night accommodations are available for all sailings.
 Single prices are available upon request; triple are not available.
 Prices are correct at the time of this web page going live; however are subject to confirmation at time of booking.